How to find the best deals on student travel insurance

-But, if you can spare a moment between daydreaming about sun, sea, sand and sangria after months of sloggin' it hard in the library, we'd seriously advise spending a small amount of cash on a travel insurance policy to cover yourself in case something goes wrong.
+But, if you can spare a minute between daydreaming about the sun, sea and sangria after the last months of revision and exam stress, we'd seriously advise spending a small bit of cash on a travel insurance policy to cover yourself in case something goes wrong.

 What’s on this page?

-So for that extra peace of mind while you're away, it's well worth investing a little bit of cash into travel insurance!
+So, for that extra peace of mind while you're away, it's well worth investing a little bit of cash into travel insurance.

-The European Health Insurance Card (EHIC)
+What about the European Health Insurance Card (EHIC)?

 Though the card is really handy, having one in your wallet doesn't mean you no longer need insurance – the EHIC won't cover you for anything other than basic medical treatment.

-Travel insurance policies can cover you for all sorts of things – each one is different, so make sure that you always read the fine print and know exactly what your policy includes before agreeing to anything.
+Travel insurance policies can cover you for all sorts of things – each one is different, so make sure you always read the fine print and know exactly what your policy includes before agreeing to anything.

 If you're planning on getting involved in some sports or adventure activities while you're away, you'll need a policy that explicitly states that you're covered if you have an accident as a result.

 We would recommend that you go for a policy that covers at least the following:

-- Personal liability cover of £1 million – this is basically the amount you'll be covered for if you cause injury to someone else or damage someone else's property.
-So, if you plan on letting loose on a quad bike when holidaying in Turkey, this will save you from having to fork out for damages when you crash into the side of some poor person's garden shed (Disclaimer: Save the Student does not condone dangerous driving in any form)
+- Personal liability cover of £1 million – This is basically the amount you'll be covered for if you cause injury to someone else or damage someone else's property.
+So, if you plan on letting loose on a quad bike when holidaying in Turkey, this will save you from having to fork out for damages when you crash into the side of some poor person's garden shed (Disclaimer: Save the Student does not condone dangerous driving in any form!)

-- Around £3,000 in cancellation cover – if your flight is cancelled or you miss a connecting flight due to delays, this will have you covered.
-If the airline your flight is booked with goes bust, this will be instantly refundable provided you paid by credit card, so make sure you use a credit rather than debit card when booking your flights!
+- Around £3,000 in cancellation cover – If your flight is cancelled or you miss a connecting flight due to delays, this will have you covered.
+If the airline your flight is booked with goes bust, this will be instantly refundable provided you paid by credit card.
+So make sure you use a credit rather than debit card when booking your flights

-- £1,000 in case of loss of baggage – If you're convinced that your Primarni clothes probably aren't worth this much, then you could go for a policy that offers a bit less
+- £1,500 in case of loss of baggage – If you're convinced that your Primarni clothes probably aren't worth this much, then you could go for a policy that offers a bit less

-Also, don't forget to check the excess!
+Also, don't forget to check the excess.
 Your excess is the amount that you agree to pay up front in the case of an emergency, which will then be topped up by your provider.
 The lower the excess, the more you'll pay for the policy itself, and vice versa – you can save a bit on your policy if you agree to pay more in excess.

-Although insurers are there to reassure you that you'll be financially covered if something goes wrong, you can't be seeing this as green light to do whatever you want on holiday and lose all sense of responsibility!
+Although insurers are there to reassure you that you'll be financially covered if something goes wrong, don't see this as a green light to do whatever you want on holiday and lose all sense of responsibility!